ismailkhan313/dotfiles/README.md

-## System Configs
+## Dotfiles README

-This repo contains system configurations for many tools and packages utilities on all my OS's.
+Repo contains all system configuration files for the packages I used on all operating systems.

-- Linux
-- MacOS

-# linux-sys-configs
+# linux
 .vimrc
 .tmux.conf

-# mac-sys-configs
+# mac-os
-- yabairc configs
+.yabairc
+.skhd

+## TO-DO
+- Add steps for symlinking manually
+- Create a sym link script with python